What is Soup & Bread?

 Do I need to show up with soup?

 OK.
 But I make a mean soup.
 What do I have to do to get on this “schedule”?
-Is there a test?

-No test.
 If you’d like to cook for Soup & Bread: Chicago email Martha at soupnbread10 [at] gmail [dot] com and let her know what date(s) you are available.
 She will get back to you and get you on the list.
 We ask cooks to prepare 2-3 gallons of soup — any kind of soup! — and to bring it hot (or close enough).
 We provide crock pots, ladles, bowls, and spoons.

 Can I bring bread?
 Or brownies?